MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/secure-devops.md

 For example, [cannot-delete management locks](/azure/azure-resource-manager/management/lock-resources), might be applied to business critical resources like a data.
 To prevent this from happening, you might *remove* `Microsoft.Authorization/*/Delete` permissions from a service principal used in CI automation.
 In this example and use-case, the service principal can *create* the management lock, but not delete it.

 It's recommended to [create a custom role](/azure/role-based-access-control/custom-roles) for your CI agents.
-Remember, build agents run headless.
-And headless agents are well, *brainless*.
+Remember, build agents run headless, and headless agents are brainless.
 Choose your permissions carefully.

 To learn more, see: